ncsa/Nightingale_real/docs/source/user_guide/fee_overview.rst

 Database Setup and Management Services
 ---------------------------------------

-Per user as needed: $80.71 per month
+Per user, as needed: $80.71 per month

 Services to support data storage and sharing/accessing relational databases on the system.
 Not all projects require this support.
 Options for providing “data as a service” to a broad user community are available; submit a support request (:ref:`help`) for details.